McKeeAtx/es6-generator-profiler/README.md

 ![Profiling disabled](images/ex01-profiling-disabled.png?raw=true)

 The call stacks in the Main section are mostly made up of *synthetic noise*.
 They provide little to no value if you want to understand which part of your application invoked `slowFunction`.
 You can infer from the synthetic stack frames that `slowFunction` is invoked from a Redux middleware, but that's about it.
-Sagas are invisible and it's not obvious that the three call stacks are siblings that share the same logical parent.
+Sagas are invisible and it's not obvious that the three calls are triggered by `saga1`.

 This is where `profile` comes into play:
 ```